Modern Slavery Statement - Genome Research Limited (including the Wellcome Sanger Institute)

 Our Supply Chain

-• scientific equipment and service suppliers;
+• scientific equipment and specialist research services

-• facilities management; and
+• facilities management and related operational services

 Our Supply Chain Due Diligence